 Tomahawk Martini is a Native American drag queen from Albuquerque.
-Tomahawk created and preforms with a drag troop called Blackout and is prided on being a self-made drag artist.
+Tomahawk created and preforms with a drag troupe called Blackout and takes pride in being a self-made drag artist.

 Interview with Tomahawk Martini, April 16, 2020

 Baxter, Destiny.
 2020.
 Interview with Tomahawk Martini.
 Sociology of Drag, SIUE, April 16.
 Available URL (http://www.ezratemko.com/drag/tomahawk-martini/).

 Interviewer: Hi, sorry, um, how are you doing today?

 Tomahawk Martini: I’m good

 Interviewer: Did you get a chance to look over that participation form I sent you?